ldennington/cloud_computing_programming_assignments/assignment_4/milestone_2/README.md

 ## Part 1: Teamwork

 __Quinn Pommerening__
+* Attempted creation of Spark pipeline using Apache Beam
 * Wrote code to read from `assignment_four` database and write to `assignment_four_averages` database in `mapreduce.py`
 * Wrote `plot.py` code to graph execution times for different numbers